fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 #### Remarks

 This feature may be replaced or removed in the near future when current browser versions become obsolete.
+Use `SAFARI_PRE_PREV` instead of `SAFARI_18_0` for long term support.

 #### See